ilathem/nvim/readme.md

 (like the degree symbol)

 - `d` in zsh will show you the recently opened directories, allowing you to easily switch to a recent directory without explicitly navigating to it.
+- `C-d` will redraw the screen, getting rid of visual stuff you might want gone.
+(EX: you searched something with `/` and don't want to see all the highlights anymore)